-Per faculty rules, the Office of the Dean of the College office is solely responsible for determining whether a student's absence from a final examination is excused.
+Per faculty rules, the Office of the Dean of the College is solely responsible for determining whether a student's absence from a final examination is excused.
 Faculty wishing to grant a student an exam excuse may contact Deans Gail Cohee, Carol Cohen, Christopher Dennis or Yolanda Rome, the deans authorized to grant exam excuses.
 Please note that students' travel plans are never an excuse for missing a final exam.
 In emergency situations, students who are unable to contact their professors must contact one of the authorized deans.
 The dean will determine whether or not an exam excuse is warranted.

 Make-up exams for approved exam excuses are administered by the Registrar in the second week of the subsequent fall or spring term.
 The Registrar's Office informs students by email of the date, time, and location of make-up exams.